 In 2000, the Instructional Technology graduate degree and Media Specialist Certification programs were added.
 A new concentration in Technology Integration was developed in 2009 and is now part of the Master’s Degree in Education.

 In the summer of 2006, our facilities received a slight renovation.
 The darkrooms were converted into The Convergence Center, which serves as both a production as well as Instructional Media training facility.
 Additionally, a new Portrait Studio was constructed and additional office spaces were built.
 In 2009, the old portrait studio became the High-Definition editing suite, which features Macintosh Video Editing Suites.

 In the summer of 2013, we updated our C classroom to create a high end computer teaching classroom that also provides state of the art graduate classes.
 We also built a new Pro Tools professional quality audio recording studio, with all the technology, including instruments, to allow students to create professional level recordings.

 In the Fall of 2013, we began the transition from being called the Department of Media Communication and Technology to Digital Media Technologies.
-During the Summer of 2014, we will complete the renaming process, and also add new tracks to help guide students, photography, video and television, graphics and web, interactive, and generalist.
+During the Summer of 2014, we completed the renaming process, and also added new tracks to help guide students: photography, video and television, graphics and web, interactive, and generalist.